 Also called high blood pressure, hypertension is associated with many serious medical conditions.
-As atop-rated internist at Saddle River Medical Group in Saddle River, NJ and Wayne, NJ, Dr. Kaspar helps Bergen County men and women with hypertension manage their high blood pressure so they can avoid serious medical issues and enjoy optimal health.
+As atop-rated internist at Saddle River Medical Group in Saddle River, NJ, Dr. Kaspar helps Bergen County men and women with hypertension manage their high blood pressure so they can avoid serious medical issues and enjoy optimal health.

 Hypertension, or high blood pressure, is a chronic and potentially serious condition that occurs when the pressure inside the blood vessels exceeds the normal limit.
 As blood pumps through the veins, it exerts pressure on the walls of the arteries with every pump.
 When that pressure is too high, it can cause damage not only to the vessels but organs like the heart and kidneys as well.
 It can also increase your risk for serious events like stroke or heart attack.
 Blood pressure is measured in millimeters of mercury (MM Hg).
 Generally speaking, pressure over 120/80 mm Hg are considered high.
 However, athletes and older men and women can have slightly higher pressures and still be healthy.